towardsdata/towardsdata.github.io/_posts/data/data-lake-and-lakehouse/2023-08-02-aws-lake-formation.markdown

 ## What is credential vending?

 The term "vending" literally refers to earning income by selling goods.
 Lake Formation allows third-party services to integrate with Lake Formation by using credential vending API operations.
+Credential vending, or *token vending* is a common pattern that provides *temporary credentials* to users, services, or some other entity for the purposes of granting short term access to a resource.

 ## What is a data catalog?